 David A. Rogers

-David is a member in the Columbus office, is former Chair of the Public and Project Finance Team and practices in the Finance and Real Estate Practice Group.
+David is a member in the Columbus office, is former Chair of the Public and Project Finance Team and practices in the Finance Practice Group.
 His practice focuses on public finance, project finance, and structured finance.
-His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, purchasers and trustees, in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance municipal bond issues.
-He also has recent experience representing both public asset owners and private lessee concessionaires in public-private partnerships.
+His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, purchasers and trustees, in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance and remarket municipal bond issues.
+He also has experience representing both public asset owners and private lessee concessionaires in public-private partnerships.
 His practice concentrates in the areas of bond law, securities law, and public debt federal and state tax matters.